18F/osc-website-pa/weekly-update/week10.md

 Hello from Friday!

 This week, our team has been heads down iterating on prototyping a Vendor Education Center experience styled with the U.S. Web Design System.
+On the development side, we've been working on setting up a sandbox environment with Drupal 8 to prototype in.

 We've also been preparing for next Wednesday's meeting (December 12th) from 1230-2pm (Eastern).
 During our visit, members of our team will present progress and a roadmap of the rest of the project, and to participate in the Federal Marketplace Industry Day that morning.